anismiles/html-learning-adventure/docs/index.md

 #### Mathematical Marvels Hidden in Web Design

-Remember the [Golden Ratio](https://www.mathsisfun.com/numbers/golden-ratio.html){:target="_blank"} (1.618) that you see in sunflower spirals, seashells, and famous art masterpieces?
-Well, web designers use this same mathematical principle to create layouts that feel naturally beautiful to the human eye!
-Many of the world's most gorgeous websites use golden ratio proportions without most people even realizing it.
+Remember the [Golden Ratio](https://www.mathsisfun.com/numbers/golden-ratio.html){:target="_blank"} - a special number (1.618) that appears in sunflower spirals, seashells, and famous art?
+Web designers use this same principle to create layouts that feel naturally beautiful to look at!
+Many gorgeous websites use these proportions without most people even realizing it.

-[Fibonacci sequences](https://kids.kiddle.co/Fibonacci_sequence){:target="_blank"} (you know, 1, 1, 2, 3, 5, 8, 13...) actually appear in something called responsive design breakpoints - the points where websites change their layout to fit different screen sizes.
-It's math hidden in plain sight!
-Did you know that when you count the petals on flowers, they often follow Fibonacci numbers?
-[Check out this fun explanation](https://www.scienceforkidsclub.com/projects/the-fibonacci-sequence-where-is-it-in-nature.html){:target="_blank"} of how nature uses this same pattern!
+[Fibonacci sequences](https://kids.kiddle.co/Fibonacci_sequence){:target="_blank"} - a number pattern like 1, 1, 2, 3, 5, 8, 13... - sometimes appear in website design, especially in how sites adapt to different screen sizes.
+It's the same pattern you find when counting flower petals!
+[Check out this fun explanation](https://www.scienceforkidsclub.com/projects/the-fibonacci-sequence-where-is-it-in-nature.html){:target="_blank"} of how nature uses this pattern.

 And all those beautiful color combinations you see on websites?
-They're based on [color theory mathematics](https://en.wikipedia.org/wiki/Color_theory){:target="_blank"} that determines which colors work harmoniously together - like your favorite teal, purple, and yellow combination!
+They're based on [color theory principles](https://en.wikipedia.org/wiki/Color_theory){:target="_blank"} that help determine which colors work well together - like your favorite teal, purple, and yellow combination!

-#### HTML Trivia That Will Absolutely Blow Your Mind
+#### HTML Trivia That You'll Find Remarkable

 There used to be an HTML tag called `<BLINK>` that made text flash on and off like a neon sign.
 It became SO annoying that web developers everywhere complained, and browsers eventually stopped supporting it entirely!
 It's like the internet's equivalent of a fashion trend that was so bad it had to be banned.